storybookjs/ember/docs/writing-tests/accessibility-testing.md

 ## Automate accessibility tests with test runner

+The most accurate way to check accessibility is manually on real devices.
+However, you can use automated tools to catch common accessibility issues.
+For example, [Axe](https://www.deque.com/axe/), on average, catches upwards to [57% of WCAG issues](https://www.deque.com/blog/automated-testing-study-identifies-57-percent-of-digital-accessibility-issues/) automatically.

-Accessibility testing with Storybook shortens the feedback loop, which means you fix issues faster.
-You can then integrate these accessibility tests into your test automation pipeline using the Storybook [test runner](./test-runner.md#test-hook-api-experimental) and [axe-playwright](https://github.com/abhinaba-ghosh/axe-playwright).
+These tools work by auditing the rendered DOM against heuristics based on [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) rules and other industry-accepted best practices.
+You can then integrate these tools into your test automation pipeline using the Storybook [test runner](./test-runner.md#test-hook-api-experimental) and [axe-playwright](https://github.com/abhinaba-ghosh/axe-playwright).

 ### Setup